BU-KABlab/PANDA-BEAR/documentation/00-Home.md

 ### User Guides

-These guides are designed for end users who want to install, configure, and use PANDA-SDL for experiments.
+These guides are designed for end users who want to install, configure, and use PANDA-BEAR for experiments.

-1. **[Installation and Setup](01%20Getting-Started.md#installation)** - Install PANDA-SDL, configure your environment, and set up the database
+1. **[Installation and Setup](01%20Getting-Started.md#installation)** - Install PANDA-BEAR, configure your environment, and set up the database
 2. **[Getting Started](01%20Getting-Started.md)** - Run your first experiment and understand the basic workflow
 3. **[Writing Protocols](03%20Writing-Protocols.md)** - Create experimental protocols that define experiment execution
 4. **[Creating Generators](02%20Creating-Generators.md)** - Build experiment generators for parameter sweeps and batch experiments